curohn/wage_distribution/readme.md

 # Wage Distribution
 ## Project Overview

 This project explores the income distribution of households across different income groups using [census data](https://data.census.gov/table/ACSST5Y2020.S1901?q=S1901).
-The primary objective is to visualize the distribution patterns and analyze how income is distributed among households in various brackets.
-Ridgeline charts were chosen as the visualization method to provide an intuitive and aesthetically appealing representation of density across multiple categories.
+This project was aimed at being a demonstration of an exploritory data analysis.
+Starting with data and a question, ending with deeper understanding into the data and what it shows.
+It's written like a story from the first person perspective, in order to show my methodology and thought process into the analysis.

 ### Data Preparation